 Career Paths for the Graphic Design & Interactive Media Graduate: Exploring The Possibilities

 In addition, becoming adept at both Adobe Illustrator and Photoshop is key for anyone pursuing a career in the digital media arts.
-In addition to a high aptitude in computer technology and software, your creative, artistic, communication and organizational skills are crucial to your professional success once you enter the workforce.
+In addition to a high aptitude in computer technology and graphic design software, your creative, artistic, communication and organizational skills are crucial to your professional success once you enter the workforce.

 - There are vast opportunities for advancement and growth within your field